 On the day of the debate, each team gives an opening statement, takes turns asking questions and hearing answers, takes a recess to prep their closing statements, and then delivers their closing statements.
 The judging team takes careful notes, meets during the recess and at the end to discuss the evidence presented, and finally makes a decision.

-Public Speaking Project #3: Mock Trial
+Public Speaking Projects #3: Mock Trial

 While there are many ways to do a mock trial, one fun twist – especially if you have larger classes – is to put many folks on trial at once.
 Let’s say you are reading Julius Caesar, and you choose the question: Who is responsible for the chaos in Rome?
 Now you can choose four or five characters who might be most to blame, and put each on trial in turn.